How teenager’s ‘survival games’ kept siblings alive in Colombian jungle for 40 days

 A 13-year-old girl used “survival games” to keep her and her siblings – including a baby – alive in the Amazon Rainforest for 40 days, her family have revealed.

-Before news of their rescue emerged on Friday - Lesly, 13, Soleiny, nine, Tien Noriel, four, and baby Cristin, one - spent more than a month trapped in dense Colombian jungle after the light aircraft they were travelling in crashed on May 1.
+Before news of their rescue emerged on Friday – Lesly, 13, Soleiny, nine, Tien Noriel, four, and one-year-old Cristin – spent more than a month trapped in the dense Colombian jungle after the light aircraft they were travelling in crashed on 1 May.

 It killed everyone else onboard – including the children’s mother Magdalena Mucutui Valencia.